WillowSaysWhat/HeartsAndMindsPlus/docs/features.md

 It's important to have a full range of weapons for an infantry squad, however, getting your team to actually use them can be difficult.
 That is why H&M+ utilises a restricted arsenal.
 Each role within a squad is present in the lobby and each slot-type has access to equipment necessary to fulfill that role.
 For example, an Autorifleman has access to different types of squad support weapons and machine guns.
 It does not have access to assault rifles.
 This ensures that a squad will have an autorifleman with a weapon that will create a force multipler and point suppression.

+However, this can be altered within the `rolearsenal.sqf` file located in `/core/def`.

 ## Vehicle Management

+To access vehicle management, sit in the car/truck/tank and scroll-wheel down to the management option.
+This will open a menu that allows the user to decorate the vehicle with addon features and different camo shades.
+This is a cosmetic function, and nothing added will affect the vehicle.
+It is essentially "Battle-Barbie-ing" for your vics.
+Enjoy.
 <p align="center">
 <img src="/docs/assets/Vehicle Management.gif"/>
 </p>

 ## Persistent Scoreboard
+The scoreboard began as a side project, but upon test completion, the community requested that it be implemented.
+It is persistent for its current map.
 <p align="center">
 <img src="/docs/assets/scoreboardGif.gif"/>
 </p>

-However, this can be altered within the `rolearsenal.sqf` file located in `/core/def`.